Emin017/mplayer/README.md

 </div>

 > [!NOTE]
 > This project was developed using vibe coding.
+We opensourced our chathistory for transparency.
+Check out the [chathistory](./docs/chathistory/) folder to see how we built this project.

 ## Features